Understanding Nitrate in Reef Aquariums

 Products like nitrate absorbers (e.g., resin or pads) can be effective in reducing nitrate levels.
 Follow manufacturer’s instructions for optimal use.

-Utilizing Live Plants and Macroalgae
+Utilizing Macroalgae

 Monitoring Nitrate Levels